 Because conventional mortgage loans have no federal government backing, the Corporation has established certain underwriting guidelines for their purchase in an effort to reduce the risk of loss from mortgagor defaults.
 These guidelines are designed to assess the creditworthiness of the mortgagor as well as the value of the mortgaged home relative to the amount of the mortgage loan.
 These guidelines are changed from time to time by the Corporation, and the Corporation may deviate from them as to particular mortgage loans.
+The Corporation no longer requires that the property securing the mortgage loan it purchases be appraised by a Corporation-approved appraiser and generally relies on lender representations to ensure that the mortgage loan conforms to the Corporation's underwriting guidelines.
 For information on the Corporation's loss and delinquency experience on conventional mortgage loans, see "Conventional Mortgage Portfolio Loss Charge-off and Delinquency Experience."

-Generally, the Corporation requires that the unpaid principal amount of each conventional first mortgage loan purchased by it (i) not be greater than 80 percent of the value of the mortgaged property or (ii) if it is greater than 80 percent, that the excess over 75 percent be insured by an acceptable mortgage insurance company for so long as the principal balance of the mortgage loan is greater than 80 percent of such original value (or of the value as determined by a subsequent appraisal).
+Generally, the Corporation requires that the unpaid principal amount of each conventional first mortgage loan purchased by it (i) not be greater than 80 percent of the value of the mortgaged property or (ii) if it is greater than 80 percent, that the excess over 75 percent be insured by an acceptable mortgage insurance company for so long as the principal balance of the mortgage loan is greater than 80 percent of such original value (or of the appraised value as determined by a subsequent appraisal).
 Mortgage insurance is not required on mortgage loans with loan-to-value ratios greater than 80 percent (but not greater than 90 percent) if the mortgage seller retains a participation in the loan of not less than 10 percent or, in certain instances, agrees to repurchase the loan in the event of default.
-Mortgage insurance is required for second mortgages if the combined loan-to-value ratios of the first and second mortgages on the property exceed 65 percent.
+Mortgage insurance is generally required for second mortgages if the combined loan-to-value ratios of the first and second mortgages on the property exceed 65 percent.

-Conventional mortgage loans on single-family dwellings may not be purchased by the Corporation if their original principal balance exceeds \$115,300, except for loans secured by properties in Alaska and Hawaii.
+Conventional mortgage loans on one-family dwellings may not be purchased by the Corporation if their original principal balance exceeds \$115,300, except for loans secured by properties in Alaska and Hawaii.
 Higher maximum mortgage amounts also apply to loans secured by two or more family dwelling units.
 Maximum principal balances applicable to the Corporation's conventional mortgage loan purchases are increased annually if there have been increases in the average cost of certain homes.
 Loans eligible for insurance by the FHA are subject to statutory maximum amount limitations, and the Corporation imposes maximum amount limitations on loans guaranteed by the VA.

 In addition to conventional fixed-rate loans, the Corporation purchases ARMs, which are mortgage loans with interest rates that are automatically adjusted, both up and down, in accordance with changes in a specified index.
 The Corporation specifies the types of ARMs that are eligible for purchase under its standard plans.
 In addition, the Corporation purchases in negotiated transactions ARMs that do not conform to its standard plans.
 In 1984, the Corporation purchased \$5.5 billion of ARMs, which constituted 33 percent of the loans it purchased.
+For the first three months of 1985, the Corporation purchased \$1.8 billion in ARMs, which represented 31 percent of the loans purchased during that period.
+As of March 31, 1985, the Corporation had

-As of December 31, 1984, the Corporation had \$11.7 billion of ARMs in its portfolio and had outstanding commitments totaling \$2.9 billion.
-The Corporation, in 1984, began purchasing ARMs only if the adjustments are limited by caps on the amounts by which monthly payments or the interest rate on the mortgage loans may increase or decrease.
+\$13.2 billion of ARMs in its portfolio and had outstanding commitments to purchase ARMs totaling \$2.4 billion.
+In 1984, the Corporation began limiting its purchase of ARMs to those with adjustments limited by caps on the amounts by which monthly payments or the interest rate on the mortgage loans may increase or decrease.